artsy/estella/README.md

 For further search customization, see the [elasticsearch dsl](https://github.com/elastic/elasticsearch-rails/tree/master/elasticsearch-model#the-elasticsearch-dsl).

 Stella works with any ActiveRecord or Mongoid compatible data models.

+## Contributing

+Just fork the repo and submit a pull request.

+## License

 Copyright (c) 2017 Artsy Inc., [MIT License](LICENSE).